deCIFer: Crystal Structure Prediction from Powder Diffraction Data using Autoregressive Language Models: Methods

+\textbf{Sequence Packing and Isolation:} To handle variable-length CIF sequences efficiently during training, we employ sequence packing, inspired by recent methods in NLP~\citep{KosecFuKrell}.
+Tokenized CIF sequences, each of length $T_i$, are concatenated into fixed-length segments of context size $C = 3076$, chosen to optimize GPU usage and throughput.
+Formally, a packed sequence is represented as $\mathbf{S} = [\mathbf{e}^{1}, \mathbf{t}_1^{1}, \dots, \mathbf{t}_{T_1}^{1}, \mathbf{e}^{2}, \mathbf{t}_1^{2}, \dots, \mathbf{t}_k^{n}]$, where each $\mathbf{e}^{i}$ is the $D$-dimensional conditioning embedding, and $\mathbf{t}_j^i$ are input embeddings.
+Long CIFs exceeding $C$ tokens are split between sequences inside batches, but occur infrequently ($\approx\!0.04\%$ of sequences; see Figure~\ref{sup-fig:dataset_statistics_NOMA} in the Appendix).
+To reduce adverse effects from splits, data shuffling is performed each epoch.

-To isolate different CIFs in the same sequence, we employ an attention mask $\Mbf$, defined such that $M_{kl} = 1$ iff tokens $k$ and $l$ belong to the same CIF, and $M_{kl} = 0$ otherwise.
-This results in a block-wise diagonal, upper-triangular, attention matrix as shown in Figure~\ref{fig:attn_masking} (Appendix).
-To prevent positional information from leaking across CIF boundaries we also reset positional encodings at the start of each CIF by assigning positions from $0$ to $T_{i}-1$ for the $i$-th sequence.
+Isolation between CIFs within a packed sequence is ensured by an attention mask $\mathbf{M}$, where $M_{kl} = 1$ if tokens $k$ and $l$ originate from the same CIF, and $0$ otherwise, resulting in block-wise diagonal attention structures (shown in Figure~\ref{fig:attn_masking} in the Appendix).
+Additionally, positional encodings are reset at each CIF boundary, preventing leakage of positional information across CIF sequences.